 Having a mental focus is all about identifying something specific and important to you and then focusing fully on that thing or activity until completed.
 Improving your mental focus helps you identify the small number of things that really matter and giving your full focus and attention to them.

-Feel like you can’t focus on anything?
-There are a number of reasons why you can’t focus but much of it comes down to choice.
+Feel like you can’t focus at work?
+There are a number of reasons why you can’t focus at work but much of it comes down to choice.
 Choice in deciding what you want to do and what’s important.
-When you are clear on what’s most important you can stop multi-tasking and improve mental focus on what matters.
+When you are clear on where you should focus, you can stop multi-tasking and focus your attention on what matters.

 If you’re feeling tired all the time or exhausted it’ll be difficult to maintain focus.
 A lack of sleep can increase tiredness and make you feel exhausted all the time.
 When you don’t get enough sleep on a regular basis, you can start each day feeling foggy and fatigued.